Skip to main content

 • Hardware but not enrolled: Show a message suggesting the user set up Face ID or fingerprint in their device settings.

-• Permission denied (iOS): After a user cancels the Face ID permission dialog, hasHardwareAsync() returns false on subsequent calls.
+• Permission denied (iOS): hasHardwareAsync() and isEnrolledAsync() both rest on the system canEvaluatePolicy check, so after a user denies the Face ID permission dialog they return false on subsequent calls.
 The user must re-enable Face ID for the app in Settings → Face ID & Passcode.

 Store credentials after first sign-in